chetnapriyadarshini/chetnapriyadarshini/README.md

 I'm an engineer with **10+ years of experience** across automotive, healthcare, and gaming domains — drawing on a background in mobile and backend engineering to build pragmatic, production-ready AI/ML systems.

 Most recently at **Cerence AI**, I spearheaded integration and delivery of GPT-based capabilities for a Land Rover program using a hybrid LLM architecture combining domain-specialized responses and RAG, resulting in ~$0.5M in revenue impact.
 Before that, at **Outset Medical**, I developed predictive models for maintenance forecasting and treatment failure detection using curated device telemetry and in-house labeled datasets.
 Leveraged tree-based algorithms (XGBoost) to identify anomalous patterns and enable early risk detection, improving product reliability and patient safety.
-Models were developed and evaluated in a local environment for internal decision support.
 This helped treatment outcomes by 30% and maintenance outcomes by 15%.

 I took a deliberate break to deepen my foundations, completing a **Postgraduate Programme in AI/ML at IIIT Bangalore** and currently pursuing an **MS in AI/ML at Liverpool John Moores University**.
 I bring strong engineering judgment, production experience, and a pragmatic approach to applying ML in real-world systems.